mikeferguson/graceful_controller/README.md

    generate final rotations once this tolerance is met.
 Units: meters.
  * **yaw_goal_tolerance** - this is the angular distance within which we consider the goal reached.
 Units: radians.
+ * **xy_vel_goal_tolerance** - this is the maximum linear velocity the robot can be moving in order to switch to final in place rotation, latch the goal, or report that the goal has been reached.
+This parameter is ignored if no **odom_topic** is set.
+ * **yaw_vel_goal_tolerance** - this is the maximum angular velocity the robot can be moving in order to switch to final in place rotation, latch the goal, or report that the goal has been reached.
+This parameter is ignored if no **odom_topic** is set.

+A final feature of the controller is footprint inflation at higher speeds.
+This helps avoid collisions by increasing the padding around the robot as the speed increases.
+This behavior is controlled by three parameters:

+ * **scaling_vel_x** - above this speed, the footprint will be scaled up.
+   units: meters/sec.
+ * **scaling_factor** - this is how much the footprint will be scaled when we are moving at max_vel_x.
+The actual footprint size will be:
+   1.0 + scaling_factor * (vel - scaling_vel_x) / (max_vel_x - scaling_vel_x).
+   By default, this is set to 0.0 and thus disabled.
+ * **scaling_step** - this is how much we will drop the simulated velocity when retrying a particular target_pose.

+Example: our robot has a max velocity of 1.0 meters/second, **scaling_vel_x** of 0.5 meters/second, and a **scaling_factor** of 1.0.
+For a particular
+target_pose, if we are simulating the trajectory at 1.0 meters/second, then the footprint will be multiplied in size by a factor of 2.0.
+Suppose this triggers a collision in simulation of the path and that our **scaling_step** is 0.1 meters/second.
+The controller will re-simulate at 0.9 meters/second, and now our footprint will only be scaled by a factor of 1.8.
+If this were not collision free, the controller would re-simulate with a velocity of 0.8 meters/second and a scaling of 1.6.

 ## Example Config